awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 ## Audit Logging for a PostgreSQL DB Instance<a name="Appendix.PostgreSQL.CommonDBATasks.Auditing"></a>

 There are several parameters you can set to log activity that occurs on your PostgreSQL DB instance\.
-These ways include:
+These parameters include the following:

-+  The` log_statement` parameter can be used to log user activity in your PostgreSQL database\.
++  The `log_statement` parameter can be used to log user activity in your PostgreSQL database\.
 For more information, see [PostgreSQL Database Log Files](USER_LogAccess.Concepts.PostgreSQL.md)\.

-+ The `rds.force_admin_logging_level` parameter logs actions by the RDS internal user \(rdsadmin\) in the databases on the DB instance, and writes the output to the Postgres error log\.
++ The `rds.force_admin_logging_level` parameter logs actions by the RDS internal user \(rdsadmin\) in the databases on the DB instance, and writes the output to the PostgreSQL error log\.
 Allowed values are disabled, debug5, debug4, debug3, debug2, debug1, info, notice, warning, error, log, fatal, and panic\.
 The default value is disabled\.

-+ The `rds.force_autovacuum_logging_level` parameter logs autovacuum worker operations in all databases on the DB instance, and writes the output to the Postgres error log\.
++ The `rds.force_autovacuum_logging_level` parameter logs autovacuum worker operations in all databases on the DB instance, and writes the output to the PostgreSQL error log\.
 Allowed values are disabled, debug5, debug4, debug3, debug2, debug1, info, notice, warning, error, log, fatal, and panic\.
 The default value is disabled\.
 The Amazon RDS recommended setting for rds\.force\_autovacuum\_logging\_level: is LOG\.
 Set log\_autovacuum\_min\_duration to a value from 1000 or 5000\.
 Setting this value to 5000 will write activity to the log that takes more than 5 seconds and will show "vacuum skipped" messages\.
 For more information on this parameter, see [Best Practices for Working with PostgreSQL](CHAP_BestPractices.md#CHAP_BestPractices.PostgreSQL)\.

-## Working with the `pgaudit` Extension<a name="Appendix.PostgreSQL.CommonDBATasks.pgaudit"></a>
+## Working with the pgaudit Extension<a name="Appendix.PostgreSQL.CommonDBATasks.pgaudit"></a>

 The `pgaudit` extension provides detailed session and object audit logging for Amazon RDS for PostgreSQL version 9\.6\.3 and later and version 9\.5\.7 version and later\.
 You can enable session auditing or object auditing using this extension\.

-With session auditing, you can log audit events from various sources and includes the fully\-qualified command text when available\.
+With session auditing, you can log audit events from various sources and includes the fully qualified command text when available\.
 For example, you can use session auditing to log all READ statements that connect to a database by setting pgaudit\.log to 'READ'\.

 With object auditing, you can refine the audit logging to work with specific commands\.
 For example, you can specify that you want audit logging for READ operations on a specific number of tables\.

 **To use object based logging with the `pgaudit` extension**

 1. Create a specific database role called `rds_pgaudit`\.
-Use the following command to create the role:
+Use the following command to create the role\.

    ```
    CREATE ROLE rds_pgaudit;